intellij-rust/intellij-rust/README.md

 ## TOML

-If you are looking for the TOML plugin, see [toml] directory.
+If you are looking for the TOML plugin, see [intellij-toml] directory.

 ## Compatible IDEs